jessiex115/Data-Analysis-Chatbot-Impact-on-University-Learning/README.md

-**Analyzing Dataset of University Students’ Perceptions of AI Chatbots: Exploring Clustering and Insights into Learner Profiles**
+# **Analyzing Dataset of University Students’ Perceptions of AI Chatbots: Exploring Clustering and Insights into Learner Profiles**

+## **Overview**

-This project analyzes the dataset "Impact of Chatbots on University Students' Learning Experiences" from Kaggle, focusing on university students' perceptions of chatbots and their impact on learning.
-The goal is to explore students' attitudes toward AI-driven chatbots and their educational influence.
+This project analyzes the dataset "Impact of Chatbots on University Students' Learning Experiences" from Kaggle (https://www.kaggle.com/datasets/jocelyndumlao/chatbots-impact-on-university-learning).
+The goal is to explore student perceptions of chatbots, perform sentiment analysis, cluster students based on usage patterns, and provide recommendations for chatbot improvements.
-The project follows these key steps:

-1. **Data Preprocessing**: Cleaning and preparing the dataset for analysis, including handling missing values and encoding categorical data.
-2. **Exploratory Data Analysis (EDA)**: Visualizing and summarizing the data to identify trends in demographics and chatbot usage.
-3. **Demographic Analysis**: Examining how demographics influence chatbot perceptions and usage patterns.
-4. **Sentiment Analysis**: Analyzing open-ended survey responses to assess student sentiment toward chatbots using NLP techniques.
-5. **Clustering**: Grouping students based on usage patterns using K-Means clustering.
-6. **Statistical Analysis**: Investigating correlations and testing hypotheses to uncover significant insights.
-7. **Recommendations**: Providing suggestions for improving chatbot design based on the findings.

-This project aims to offer insights into the role of AI in enhancing student learning and inform future chatbot development in educational contexts.
+## **Steps and Methodology**

+### **1. Data Processing and Visualization**
+**Tasks**: Preprocess and visualize demographic data, AI usage, and attitudes with pie charts, count plots, and bar charts.
+**Outcome**: Cleaned and visualized dataset ready for further analysis.

+### **2. Sentiment Analysis**

+**Tasks**: Analyze feedback sentiment (positive, negative, neutral) and extract keywords.
+**Outcome**: Insights into student satisfaction and areas for improvement.

+### **3. Frequent Users’ Perceptions**

+**Tasks**: Visualize the benefits and challenges perceived by frequent AI users (Q8, Q9).
+**Outcome**: Bar charts showing frequent users' attitudes toward AI’s effectiveness and limitations.

+### **4. Infrequent Users’ Concerns**

+**Tasks**: Visualize concerns and willingness of infrequent users toward AI (Q6, Q7).
+**Outcome**: Insights into barriers to AI adoption among students.

+### **5. Clustering Analysis**

+**Tasks**: Apply K-Means and hierarchical clustering to identify patterns in student attitudes.
+**Outcome**: Clusters that highlight different user profiles based on AI perceptions.

+## **Conclusion and Recommendations**

+**Key Findings**: Mixed perceptions of AI, with benefits for frequent users but concerns over over-reliance and ethics.
+**Advice**: Improve AI functionality, address ethical concerns, target training for different user groups, and use continuous feedback for improvements.